Radiant (meteor shower): Cause

 Meteor showers are mostly caused by the trails of dust and debris left in the wake of a comet.
 This dust continues to move along the comet's wake, and when the Earth moves through such debris, a meteor shower results.
 Because all of the debris is moving in roughly the same direction, the meteors which strike the atmosphere all "point" back to the direction of the comet's path.

 As an exception, the Geminids are a shower caused by the object 3200 Phaethon, which is thought to be a Palladian asteroid.

 Observation

 The radiant is an important factor in observation.
 If the radiant point is at or below the horizon, then few if any meteors will be observed.
 This is because the atmosphere shields the Earth from most of the debris, and only those meteors which happen to be travelling exactly (or very near) tangential to the Earth's surface will be viewable.

+Here are the radiant points of some major meteor showers of the year.